News

 For an organization like Salesforce to hesitate, pull out, and then edge back in, the acquisition company would need to be worth it – and Informatica certainly is.

-Salesforce are currently throwing everything at their primary AI offering, Agentforce, and as impressive as the tool is, it needs a lot of data management to work effectively.
-We reported last year that Salesforce are centering their product suite around being able to ingest and process huge amounts of data, and this acquisition is merely the next step.
+Salesforce is currently throwing everything at their primary AI offering, Agentforce, and as impressive as the tool is, it needs a lot of data management to work effectively.
+We reported last year that Salesforce is centering their product suite around being able to ingest and process huge amounts of data, and this acquisition is merely the next step.

 READ MORE: Understanding Common Agentforce Pain Points and How Salesforce Addresses Them